ga4gh-rnaseq/schema/rnaget.md

 The primary method for accessing specific expression data.
 The reponse is the specified expression object in JSON format unless an alternative formatting supported by the server is requested.

-If the server will not be providing expression value matrix data it MUST still defne the `/expressions` endpoint and MUST respond with an `Not Implemented` error to requests sent to this endpoint.
+If the server will not be providing expression value matrix data it MUST still define the `/expressions` endpoint and MUST respond with an `Not Implemented` error to requests sent to this endpoint.

 ##### Default encoding
 Unless negotiated with the client and allowed by the server, the default encoding for this method is: